 In this case, the mother’s bad behavior had very little impact on her overall relationship with the children and custody.

 Issues involving divorce are difficult.
-The Law Offices of Schlissel DeCorpo has been delicately and aggressively dealing with divorce-related issues for more than thirty years.
+The Law Offices of Schlissel DeCorpo has been delicately and aggressively dealing with divorce-related issues for more than 45 years.
 Our law office litigates all aspects of divorce matters including, divorce grounds, child custody, child visitation, child abuse, child neglect, and the division of assets (especially in high net worth cases and cases involving doctors, lawyers and dentists).
 Our office can protect fathers’ rights, as well as mothers’ rights, in a divorce.
 If it is an amicable divorce situation, we assist our clients in negotiating separation agreements.
 Feel free to call us for a free consultation.